OpenDashboards/apache-shindig-website/docs/installation/using-docker/index.md

 ## Customizing the Docker image

-The Dockerfile used for the basic bootstrap Shindig image is shown below and can be found at [GitHub](https://github.com/OpenDashboards/od-shindig-docker/blob/master/bootstrap/Dockerfile){:target='_blank'}.
+> The sample code can be found at the [Github repository](https://github.com/OpenDashboards/od-shindig-docker/tree/master/customized){:target='_blank'}.

 <pre><code class='docker'>